MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Format-Hex.md

 ## NOTES

-The right-most column of output tries to render the bytes as characters:
+The right-most column of output tries to render the bytes as ASCII characters:

 Generally, each byte is interpreted as a Unicode code point, which means that: